Piyushhhhh/Flutter_Web_Crm/README.md

 A Web CRM App made with Flutter

+To run the project :-
+1.Clone the project
+2.flutter run -d chrome

 ## Getting Started

 This project is a starting point for a Flutter application.